FrazNaveed/documentation-site/README.md

 Sometimes when removing directories they are still cached in the `.next` build directory and you will get an error that the module cannot be found when trying to commit.
 To fix, delete the `.next` directory.

+Many Payload types and files are automatically generated.
+When modifying Payload fields or the database you may run into typescript errors when trying to commit.
+To fix, restart the development server (`control + c` then `npm run dev`).

 ## Learn More

 To learn more about Next.js, take a look at the following resources: